 In the last 2 posts we discussed reducing the heat on our negative emotional outbursts, so as not to dish out too much instant gratification feedback from our rants.
 Today we will explore how we can up the warmth with positive communication.

-Before we tackle the ‘how to’ of powerful positive parenting, let's explore why most of us struggle with compliments.
+Before we tackle the ‘how to’ of powerful positive parenting & developing self discipline in a child with ADHD, let's explore why most of us struggle with compliments.

 So, let’s get started: